 See a Shakespeare play for just £5.00.
 You can’t get better than that!
 This reconstruction takes you back to Shakespeare’s time and as you watch the play standing you really feel like one of the ‘rabble’ from by-gone eras.
 Although it can be difficult to fully understand the old language, it’s easy to comprehend what is going on.

 Cost = From £5 for a standing ticket.
 Time = 3-4 hours

 Walk around this busy market and be seduced by the sights and smells.
 This is London’s oldest food market, being about 1000 years old.
 It is located beneath the railway arches between Borough High Street and Southwark Cathedral.
 The market is one of the few that is still trading under its original Victoria shed.
 The building and railway arches are must sees, and the atmosphere of the market must be experienced.
 It is highly recommended for day trips.

 Cost = Free (Unless you are tempted by some of the produce).
 Time = 1 hour

 4. The Changing of the Guard

 Something that every visitor to London must see at least once!
-Taking place every day at specified times (check on the Buckingham Palace website) in front of Buckingham Palace.
+Taking place every day at specifc times (check on the Buckingham Palace website) in front of Buckingham Palace.
 This military ceremony is when the Old Guard hand over the responsibility of protecting Buckingham Palace to the New Guard.
 The Guards that protect Buckingham Palace are called the Queen's Guard and are recognisable from their red tunics and bearskin hats.